Research carried out by staff and students at the Centre aims to have an impact in the academic community and larger society.

 Prof. Skivenes contributed to a textbook for the education of child protection workers.

 Impact through media and public events

-We are actively disseminate our findings and sharing our knowledge in national and international media, and we participate at and are hosting public events.
-The aim is to provide research based knowledge and insight to the general public, and contribute to an informed public debate.
+We actively disseminate our findings and share our knowledge in national and international media, and we participate at and host public events.
+Our aim is to provide research based knowledge and insight to the general public, and contribute to an informed public debate.

 Researchers from the Centre published a commentary in Dagbladet.

 The Centre organized a public debate on migrating minors.

 We meet with politicians and government agencies to share our findings and knowledge.
 Our aim is to provide research based knowledge and insight to policy makers, and contribute to better policy and practice.